the-teachingRSE-project/competencies/summarised_competencies.md

 **Research software**: Foundational algorithms, the software itself, as well as scripts and computational workflows that were created during the research process or for a research purpose, across all domains of research.
-This definition is broader than in [@FAIR4RS] and is the outcome of a recent discussion in [@Gruenpeter2021].
+This definition is broader than in [@FAIR4RS].

 **Research software engineers**: People who create or improve research software and/or the structures that the software interacts with in the computational environment of a research domain.
-RSEs fall therefore somewhere on the spectrum between a researcher at one end and a software engineer at the other [@Lamprecht2024-giradar].
-Common to all of them is, that they need to be able to work in the research environment the software is used in, ideally at eye-level with native researchers, but at least as close as possible.
 They are highly skilled team members who may also choose to conduct their own research as part of their role.
+RSEs fall therefore somewhere on the spectrum between a researcher at one end and a software engineer at the other.
+Common to all of them is, that they need to be able to work in the research environment the software is used in, ideally at eye-level with native researchers.
 However, we also recognise that many RSEs have chosen specifically to focus on a technical role as an alternative to a traditional research role because they enjoy and wish to focus on the development of research software.